 Marijuana, like any other plant, undergoes a timely and complex process before reaching a point wherein it is able to be consumed.
 Growers, both beginners and advanced, have a responsibility to understand just how exactly a marijuana plant grows in order to make sure that their weed comes out exactly the way they want it to.
-Now believe me, growing marijuana is not the most difficult task out there but it does require a lot of attention to detail and effort.
-And knowing what to do in each of its stages of growing can help give any marijuana grower a higher chance of reaching some top quality buds.
+Now, believe me, growing marijuana is not the most difficult task out there but it does require a lot of attention to detail and effort.
+And knowing what to do in each of its stages of growth can help give any marijuana grower a higher chance of reaching some top-quality buds.
+So, what are The Growth Stages of a Marijuana Plant?

 Before we break down the different stages that a marijuana plant goes through, we must first remember that everything we do from buying the seed, storing them, all the way up to harvesting them can all affect how your lovely marijuana buds may soon turn out.
 It may be a little confusing at first but marijuana is a sensitive plant!
 Be patient with it and treat it with some tender love and care.
 Now, growing marijuana plants usually take as long as 8 months depending on whether you are growing it indoors or outdoors.
 Each stage requires a certain type of treatment regarding the amount of light and water it receives, the temperature it is exposed to, and the moisture of the growing weed’s environment.